laravel/bootcamp.laravel.com/resources/docs/installation.md

 ## Installing Laravel

-For this application we will be using [Laravel Sail](https://laravel.com/docs/sail), a light-weight command-line interface for interacting with Laravel's default Docker development environment.
+For this application we will be using [Laravel Sail](https://laravel.com/docs/sail), a light-weight command-line interface for interacting with Laravel's default Docker development environment, which is compatible with all operating systems.
 Before we get started, make sure to install [Docker](https://docs.docker.com/get-docker/) for your operating system.
 For alternative installation methods, check out our full [installation guide](https://laravel.com/docs/installation).

 The easiest way to install Laravel is using our `laravel.build` service, which will download and create a fresh Laravel application for you.
 Launch a terminal and run the following command: